Four Things To Know About Sickle Cell Disease

 - Sickle cell disease can be treated.

-While there is not a yet a universal cure, people with sickle cell disease benefit from taking a daily medication called hydroxyurea.
-The medication alleviates anemia, reduces pain and serious complications, and helps patients live longer lives.
+While there is not a yet a universal cure, people with sickle cell disease may benefit from taking a daily medication called hydroxyurea.
+The medication alleviates anemia, reduces pain and serious complications, and helps sickle cell patients live longer.
 Some patients also receive blood transfusions, while others with a tissue match may choose to have a stem cell transplant.
 New research studies are testing gene therapy in adults with sickle cell disease in hopes that it will provide another treatment option for patients.
-It is important that people with this disease see a hematologist throughout their lives to manage their care.
+It is important that people with sickle cell disease see a hematologist throughout their lives to manage their care effectively.

 To learn more about the Comprehensive Sickle Cell Center at Cincinnati Children’s and their world-renowned clinical care and research, find contact and referral information or call 513-636-2371 .